 Computer processors work on instruction sets, which are basically commands that tell the processor what to do.
 An example might be a command to move a value into memory or a command that multiples a value in one memory address with the value in another memory address.

-Shakrti is a sanskrit word and it literally means Power/The Great Divine Mother.
+Shakti is a Sanskrit word and it literally means Power/The Great Divine Mother.

 There are two main types of processor architecture as you identified – CISC (Complex Instruction Set Computing) used by x86 processors and RISC (Reduced Instruction Set Computing) used by ARM processors.

-Shakrti processor is a low-power prototype, they were interested in optimising power and area.
+Shakti processor is a low-power prototype, they were interested in optimizing power and area.

 currently, it’s clocking at 400MHz, DMIPS/MHz – 1.67.

-Will it replace 'qualcomm snapdragon 845' chip from your smartphone?
+Will it replace the ‘Qualcomm snapdragon 845’ chip from your smartphone?

-more details can be tracked from their official twitter account: shaktiprocessor
+more details can be tracked from their official twitter account: ShaktiProcessors